PolinaRybalko/Email-metrics-by-month/README.md

 3. the first date the email was sent in this month;
 4. the last date the email was sent this month.

 Note: sent_date is a field in emails_sent table which represents the number of days it took after the session to send the email.
-That's why I needed to calculate this field using date_add function.
+That's why I needed to calculate the date when the email was sent using date_add function.